schorschii/OCO-Server/docs/Server-Installation.md

    mysql> EXIT;
    root@ocoserver:/# cat sql/*.sql | mysql oco
    ```
-4. Create the configuration file `conf.php` (create this file by copying the template `conf.example.php`).
+4. Create the configuration file `conf.php` (create this file by copying the template `conf.php.example`).
    - Enter your MySQL credentials in `DB_HOST`, `DB_USER`, `DB_PASS`, `DB_NAME`.
 Use a separate database user for the database connection which only has permission to read and write in the specific OCO database.
 Do not use the root account.
    - Make sure that the defined `PACKAGE_PATH` (where to save the software packages) is writeable for the webserver user.
 5. **Important:** set up HTTPS with a valid certificate and configure your web server to redirect any HTTP request to HTTPS.